Parthen Rasithen: Critical reception

-"film begins promisingly enough and moves at an interesting pace in the first half.
+Malini of Chennai Online wrote, "The film begins promisingly enough and moves at an interesting pace in the first half.
 The script is well worked out, the director paying attention to minute details.
 But then he moves away from the main plot, brings in some twists and turns, gets confused and comes back to the story again".
+Tamil Star wrote, "The movie has a good story that keeps us guessing regarding the path it is going to take, a genuinely surprising twist, some nice characterizations and good comedy".
+The critic added, "Prashanth has ways to go in the histrionics department but makes up for it somewhat with his stunts.
+Laila looks cute but is completely sidelined by Simran".

+Accolades

+At the PACE Trust Cine Awards 2000, Prashanth won the Best Actor award.